 Rehearsals.
 We expect members to attend Thursday evening rehearsals as punctually and regularly as possible.
-These take place at the British Junior School, Saffierhorst 117, Mariahoeve [click here to see map.
-Please note that the entrance is in the Saffierhorst] from 19:45 to 22:00.
+Rehearsals take place in the Atrium of the Church of our Saviour, in Bezuidenhout, The Hague, from 19:45 until 21:45 with a coffee break.
+The space will be open from 19:30.

 When concerts are approaching, we also organize one or two ‘choir days’, usually on Saturdays.